ipvalverde/PipelineNet/README.md

 ## Microsoft.Extensions.DependencyInjection implementation

 An implementation of the middleware resolver for `Microsoft.Extensions.DependencyInjection` was provided by [@mariusz96](https://github.com/mariusz96).
-It is tested against Microsoft.Extensions.DependencyInjection `8.X.X`, but should work with any dependency injection container that implements `IServiceProvider`.
+It is tested against Microsoft.Extensions.DependencyInjection `8.X.X`.

 You can grab it from nuget with: